GabeScott/standard-works-vault/General Conference/1984 April - The Miracle Made Possible by Faith.md

 I read these words from that sacred volume:

-“O that I were an angel, and could have the wish of mine heart, that I might go forth and speak with the trump of God, with a voice to shake the earth, and cry repentance unto every people!”
-(Alma 29:1.)
+“O that I were an angel, and could have the wish of mine heart, that I might go forth and speak with the trump of God, with a voice to shake the earth, and cry repentance unto every people!” ([[Alma 29.1|Alma 29:1]].)

 We have not reached that state, but we have taken a giant step forward in that direction.
 Many thousands of you brethren across this land are joined with us this night with both voice and picture through the remarkable satellite network which the Church has established.
 Through its facilities we can declare the word of the Lord to our people from coast to coast and beyond to Alaska and the islands of Hawaii.
 We constantly are at work to expand the reach of this remarkable facility.